rangv/MarchWorkshop/AzureIoTCentral/README.md

 ### Prepare the DevKit device

-> [!NOTE]
-> If you have previously used the device and have wifi credentials stored and would like to reconfigure the device to use a different WiFi network, connection string, or telemetry measurement, press both the **A** and **B** buttons on the board simultaneously.
+> **Note:** If you have previously used the device and have wifi credentials stored and would like to reconfigure the device to use a different WiFi network, connection string, or telemetry measurement, press both the **A** and **B** buttons on the board simultaneously.
 If it doesn't work, press **reset** button and try again.

 #### To prepare the DevKit device